 So from time to time, she will disappear into this cone of silence which, of course, is meant to punish whoever crossed her.
 The silent treatments can last for days, weeks, months, and even years!
 And the parents are often at a loss about what to tell their children.

-Dealing with a Narcissistic Grandmother
+4 Strategies for Dealing with a Narcissistic Grandmother